hackclub/winter/xhaidendsouza.md

 3) Print out all of the parts on the 3D printer

-4) Assmemble all of the parts and test!
+4) Assmemble all of fthe parts and test!

 ## Budget